Linda Williamson's Bread Pudding

 Set toaster on very low position your not trying to toast the bread just dry it out!

-Butter each slice hot, break apart in about 2 inch pieces and put in baking dish (use enough bread to fill the pan even or just below the rim)
+Butter each slice hot, break apart in about 2 inch pieces and put in baking dish

 In separate bowl mix 2gether well egg yolks, eggs, milk, vanilla, sugar and salt